 How is Smithsonian Student Travel responding to Covid-19 considerations?

 The safety and security of our students, experts, and group leaders are of the utmost importance.
-We continue to monitor developments regarding COVID-19, using many information sources, including the U.S. Centers for Disease Control and Prevention, the World Health Organization, the U.S. Department of State, major media outlets, and our contacts in program destinations.
+We continue to monitor developments regarding Covid-19, using many information sources, including the Centers for Disease Control and Prevention, the World Health Organization, the U.S. Department of State, major media outlets, and our in-country contacts.
 We are optimistic about the state and safety of travel for summer 2021.
-We highly recommend purchasing Trip Cancellation Insurance; we will offer a policy at additional cost once students are accepted to a program.
-Families should also review entry restrictions for their program destination.
-If you have questions or concerns about potential or upcoming travel with Student Journeys, we encourage you to call us at 866.870.2350, or you can read more here.
+We recommend that travelers purchase travel insurance when possible and review entry restrictions for their destination countries.
+If you have questions or concerns about potential or upcoming travel with Student Journeys, we encourage you to call us at 866.870.2350.

 Who participates in a Smithsonian Student Travel program?

-Smithsonian Student Travel programs are perfect for curious, motivated high school students seeking to explore a topic and deepen their understanding of the world around them.
+Smithsonian Student Travel programs are perfect for curious, motivated high school students and first year college students seeking to explore a topic and deepen their understanding of the world around them.
 Whether they are a first-time or experienced traveler, they will discover new people, places, and topics in authentic interactions that go beyond ordinary trips.
+Smithsonian programs attract students at all levels, from all walks of life.
 If you’re looking to enhance your education through experience, expand your horizons, or just do something different and adventurous for part of the summer, we invite you to join us and see the world through a Smithsonian lens.